Vespasian and the Roman Conquest of Britain in 43 AD

 The Catuvellauni lived north of the Thames.
 Originally they inhabited the areas we know as Warwickshire, Northamptonshire, Buckinghamshire, Bedfordshire and Hertfordshire.
 Their capital was St Albans.
 After their defeat by Julius Caesar in 54 BC, they agreed not to attack the Trinovantes, the tribe to the east that was friendly to Rome.
 [The Roman Army then left Britain.]
 However around AD 6 the Catuvellauni broke the treaty and absorbed the area of Essex where the Trinovantes lived.
 They probably took over parts of south Suffolk too.
 The tribal capital then moved to Colchester.
 The Catuvellauni thus became the most powerful tribe in southern Britain.
 For nearly 40 years, until his death around AD 41, their king was Cunobeline.
 [He was named Cymbeline by Shakespeare.]
 His heirs were his sons, Togodumnus and Caratacus.
 On their death of their father, Togodumnus inherited his father’s kingdom (thus indicating that he was the elder son) whilst his brother Caratacus immediately set out to conquer other tribes of southern England.
 In AD 43 the brothers led the combined British force against the invading Roman Army.
 Their peoples thus provided the main resistance to the Roman invasion.

 The Atrebates lived south of the Thames in the areas we know as south Berkshire, northeast Hampshire, Surrey and west Kent.
 Their capital was Calleva Atrebatum, renamed by the Romans as Silchester.
 They were friendly to Rome with whom they had good trading links.
 Verica ruled them from about AD 15 until 42.
 Around AD 25 a group of Catuvellauni under Epaticcus invaded the northern part of their territory including Silchester.
 Verica and his tribe therefore moved southwards.
 It is outside the scope of this essay to pronounce on whether the incursion in AD 25 by Epaticcus was permanent.
-The important facts are that in AD 42 Verica, a Roman ally who had recently been expelled from all his territory by Caratacus, from the Catuvellauni tribe, went to Rome to seek support from the Emperor Claudius (as described below on page 4).
+The important facts are that in AD 42 Verica, a Roman ally who had recently been expelled from all his territory by Caratacus, from the Catuvellauni tribe, went to Rome to seek support from the Emperor Claudius (as described below).
 The historical source is Dio Cassius, probably writing in the late second century.

 The Regini were also known as the Regni or Regnenses.
 They lived in the area we know as Sussex and east Hampshire.
 Their centre was Chichester.
 This was conveniently close to Bosham, their main harbour.
 Like the Atrebates, the tribe was friendly to Rome, with whom it had good trading links.
 A few historians deny the existence of the Regini, as they believe that the lands of the Atrebates stretched this far south.
 I accept the majority opinion as it seems unlikely that Silchester, being significantly further north, was then the location for control of such a large territory.